shashankks0709/The-Sparks-Foundation-Internship/README.md

 ✔ Internship Type - Work from Home

 ## Task-1 : Prediction using Supervised ML (Level - Beginner)
-Please click on the images on right side to view my solution.

 Predict the percentage of marks of an student based on the number of study hours.